kgashok/project-ideas/ias/pointerGlossary.md

 4. Only subtraction between two pointers

 ## Quiz 5B - Pointer assignment
-_contributed by Kishore Raj (201
+_contributed by Kishore Raj (2016, KITE)_
 ![fiveB](http://j.mp/pointerQuiz5B)

-What will be the output in Line 10?
-Choose one among the options below, and explain why you chose that as well.
+What will be the output in **Line 10?** Choose one among the options below, and explain your choice as well.

 1. 20, 20
 2. 5, 5